itsmng/wiki-backup/docs/lxc-install.md

 Et close the window
 ![](img/lxc/step16.png)

-Now your container is create and running.
+Now your container is created and running.
 ![](img/lxc/step17.png)

 Go to the console, log in with the root user and the password you have defined